rocketstrong600/meta-multimc/README.md

 # ARMhf/ARM64 Linux only - meta-multimc
 Auto Updating MultiMC/Launcher Minecraft package metadata for ARM64 and ARMhf Linux.
 Use the `master-clean` branch for ARM64 and `master-clean-arm32` for ARMhf.
 Warning: No support will be given by Mojang or MultiMC for using this meta repo, all issues should be created via this repo.

-[L4T-Megascript](https://github.com/cobalt2727/L4T-Megascript) and [pi-apps](https://github.com/Botspot/pi-apps) use this meta repo for ARMhf/ARM64 Linux support in MultiMC, if running a debian based system, it is preferable to install via one of these two projects.
+[L4T-Megascript](https://github.com/cobalt2727/L4T-Megascript) and [pi-apps](https://github.com/Botspot/pi-apps) use this meta repo for ARMhf/ARM64 Linux support in MultiMC/Launcher, if running a debian based system, it is preferable to install via one of these two projects.

 The meta repo automatically updates with a [github actions workflow](https://github.com/theofficialgman/meta-multimc/blob/update_auto/.github/workflows/update_repo.yml).
 This update runs hourly (if github can manage to schedule it).